washingtonstateuniversity/hrswp-plugin-blocks/README.md

 3. Select Plugins > Add New and then select the "Upload Plugin" button.
 4. Select "Browse" and locate the downloaded .zip file for the plugin (it **must** be a file in .zip format) on your computer.
 Select "Install Now."
 5. You should receive a message that the plugin installed correctly.
 Select "Activate Plugin" or return to the plugins page to activate later.

+### Dependencies

+This plugin requires the [HRSWP Sqlsrv DB plugin](https://github.com/washingtonstateuniversity/hrswp-plugin-sqlsrv-db) to ensure the external content blocks function properly.
+This plugin must be installed separately.

 ### Updates